 Keep your cell phone use to a minimum.
 Turn your cell phone off more often (or with Airplane Mode On and Location Services (GPS) Off as each service transmits independently to the towers).
 Reserve it for emergencies or important matters.
 As long as your cell phone is on (with airplane mode set to off), it emits radiation intermittently, even when you are not actually making a call.
 Use a land line at home and at work.

-(Use the speakerphone either with a telescoping pole/selfie stick or with the phone set down away from you.
+(Use the speakerphone with the phone away from your body.
 Distance is your friend.
 Wireless and most wired headsets are not safe as they also deliver radiation to the head.)

 Limit cell phone use to areas with excellent reception.
 The weaker the reception (the fewer the “bars”), the more power your phone must use to transmit, and the more power it uses, the more radiation it emits, and the deeper the dangerous radio waves (and magnetic fields) penetrate into your body.
 (Be still when you are using your phone.
 As you move, especially in a vehicle, signal strengths and radiation levels vary.)